-The road trip from Betty’s Bay along the coast toward the other towns on the Cape Whale Route is a peaceful experience, with the Atlantic Ocean on the one side and mountainous, fynbos terrain on the other.
+The road trip from Betty’s Bay, along the coast towards the other towns on the Cape Whale Route, is an idyllic experience, with the Atlantic Ocean on the one side and mountainous Fynbos terrain on the other.
+The Fynbos in this region is the epitome of unique as most species exist nowhere else on earth.
 Travellers will pass through several quaint villages in between the more established towns.

-There are several golf courses along the Cape Whale Route.
-Arabella Country Club is famed for it’s pristine fairways and luxury infrastructure, while the Hermanus Golf Course has become one of the most popular courses in Africa, because it offers 27 holes and a variety of challenges for golfers of all levels.
+If golf is more your thing, there are also several golf courses along the Cape Whale Route.
+Arabella Country Club is famed for its pristine fairways and luxury infrastructure, while the Hermanus Golf Course has become one of the most popular courses in Africa because it offers 27 holes and a variety of challenges for golfers of all levels.